-Last updated on April 15th, 2017
+Last updated on August 9th, 2018

-The John Deere Museum
+The John Deere Tractor Museum Waterloo Iowa

 The factory has both a museum and factory tours.
 If you are ever in the area, just driving by it is impressive.
 They have fields all over where they are testing equipment out.
-The factory tours are available Monday-Friday at 8, 10 and 1 which meant that we were out of luck for this weekend but theJohn Deere Museum was open on Saturdays.
+The factory tours are available Monday-Friday at 8, 10 and 1 which meant that we were out of luck for this weekend but the John Deere Tractor Museum in Waterloo Iowa was open on Saturdays.

 Some of my favorites, a plowing demonstration where you try and keep the hand plow straight while they throw pretend obstacles in your way, similar to that of rocks.
 Not as easy as I thought.
 The other fun one was the horsepower measurement.
 They have three ropes ranging from 1/8- 1/2 horsepower.
 I have a new level of respect for the amount of weight a horse pulls.
 Myself and the three kids could barely move the middleweight.

 They do offer a few of the tractors available for kids to sit on, along with.
 Drawing station to draft your own tractor design.
 They also have a lot of staff there to talk about the equipment on display, along with giving use pointers on what the kids would love to check out.
-The John Deere Museum ended up being a good little pit stop for the kids this weekend.
+The John Deere Tractor Museum ended up being a good little pit stop for the kids this weekend.